ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 # Increasing block storage volume capacity
 {: #expanding-block-storage-volumes}

-After you provisioned a {{site.data.keyword.block_storage_is_short}} data volume and attach it to a virtual server instance, you can increase its volume size in the UI, from the CLI, or with the API.
+After you provisioned a {{site.data.keyword.block_storage_is_short}} data volume and attached it to a virtual server instance, you can increase its volume size in the UI, from the CLI, with the API or Terraform.
 {: shortdesc}

+You can't change the volume to a smaller size after you expand its capacity.
+However, if your requirements change, you can expand the same volume again up to the maximum capacity that's available for its profile.

 ## Expand block storage volumes in the UI
 {: #expand-vpc-volumes-ui}